Reference-Free Image Quality Assessment for Virtual Try-On via Human Feedback: VTON-QBench

 \subsection{Dataset Curation}

-Crowdsourced annotation inevitably introduces variability, including careless responses.
-To ensure reliability, we apply a two-stage curation pipeline to remove unreliable annotators and low-quality annotations.
-In the first stage, we perform sanity checks using five shared dummy tasks with unambiguous answers among the 50 tasks assigned to each annotator; those who fail are removed.
-We further exclude annotators who select identical responses for more than 80\% of tasks or disagree with the majority vote in over 60\% of cases.
-As a result, the questionnaire-level agreement, measured by Krippendorff’s $\alpha$~\cite{krippendorff}, increases from 0.286 to 0.550.
-In the second stage, we discard questionnaires with $\alpha \leq 0.4$, retaining only annotations above the commonly accepted reliability threshold for subjective tasks~\cite{ku2024imagenhub}.
+Crowdsourced annotation inevitably introduces variability in response quality, including careless or inconsistent responses.
+To collect reliable annotations, we design a two-stage curation pipeline that removes unreliable annotators and low-agreement annotations.
+First, we perform annotator-level filtering using five shared dummy tasks with unambiguous answers, which are included among the 50 tasks assigned to each annotator.
+Annotators who fail these sanity checks are removed.
+We further exclude annotators who select identical responses for more than 80\% of the tasks or disagree with the majority vote in more than 60\% of cases.
+These annotator-level filters reduce the total number of annotations from 1,149,144 to 480,412.
+Next, we perform questionnaire-level filtering based on inter-rater agreement.
+Specifically, we compute Krippendorff's $\alpha$~\cite{krippendorff} for the three-level ordinal labels within each questionnaire and discard questionnaires with $\alpha \leq 0.4$.
+This yields 431,800 retained annotations after curation.
+As shown in Fig.~\ref{fig:krippendorff}, the average agreement increases from 0.286 to 0.550, and 94.5\% of the retained questionnaires achieve $\alpha > 0.4$.
+Given the inherent variability of subjective evaluation, an $\alpha$ above 0.4 is generally considered acceptable, indicating substantially improved annotation consistency~\cite{ku2024imagenhub}.